spencertipping/tau/doc/eta.md

 **NOTE:** maps are guaranteed to have an even number of elements; otherwise they fail `η₀bc` and are η₁-invalid.

+**TODO:** add a dedicated type for file descriptors so we can close them automatically if any are left behind in ξs.
+Otherwise we leak FDs if a consumer closes its input.

 ## Vector types
 **TODO:** as needed